 MDA provides a comprehensive rental, repair and service program.
 The Agency receives, repairs and disinfects any damaged or non-functioning component before returning it to the active equipment rental pool.
-Periodic safety checks on equipment in the field to ensure items remain in good working condition are carried out as well, including electronically tracking equipment usage for the Employee and Income Assistance Branch (EIA) program.
+MDA carries out periodic safety checks on equipment in the field to ensure items remain in good working condition.
+MDA also electronically tracks equipment usage for the Employee and Income Assistance Branch (EIA) program.